imnasim31415/imnasim31415/README.md

 <a href="https://www.stopstalk.com/user/profile/imnasim31415" target="blank"><img align="center" src="https://img.icons8.com/ios-glyphs/256/code.png" alt="jucse28_391" height="50" width="40" /></a>
 </p>

 I am currently pursuing my Engineering degree in Computer Science from Jahangirnagar University.
-Passionate about Competitive programming, aspiring to be a Software Engineer. working as an Executive member at JU Computer Club, Campus Ambassador at Caretutor.com.
-Also teaching aspiring high school students.
+Passionate about Competitive programming and problem solving.
+Solved more than 3000+ problems on different platforms.
+Like to explore new technologies and devices.
+Currently focused about improving my problem solving skills.
+Beside these stuffs, i also teach academics to the college going students.
+Teaching and communicating with people is another thing that i enjoy.
+Previously worked as an Executive member at JU Computer Club, Campus Ambassador at Caretutor.com.

 <hr />